SSoelvsten/bdd-benchmark/README.md

 apt install libboost-all-dev
 ```

-**CUDD**

-Building CUDD requires *autoconf*.
-On Ubuntu, this gets automatically installed
-as a dependency of the packages required by the other libraries.

 **LibBDD** and **OxiDD**

 These libraries are implemented in Rust and interact with C/C++ via an FFI.